gobeyondidentity/bi-cli/docs/CommandLineHelp.md

 * `--post-binding-redirect-uri <POST_BINDING_REDIRECT_URI>` — (optional) The URI to which the caller will be redirected after successfully binding a credential to an identity
 * `--authenticator-config <AUTHENTICATOR_CONFIG>` — The full authenticator configuration (optional if `authenticator_config_id` is provided).

+   Note: You cannot inline the hosted web authenticator configuration because it is not stateless.
+It requires an existing `authenticator_config_id` to reference a pre-hosted instance of the configuration.

    Example JSON for an embedded authenticator configuration: { "config": { "type": "embedded", "invoke_url": "https://example.com/authenticate", "invocation_type": "automatic", "authentication_methods": [{"type": "webauthn_passkey"}, {"type": "software_passkey"}], "trusted_origins": ["https://trusted-origin1.com", "https://trusted-origin2.com"] } }

    Example JSON for a platform authenticator configuration: { "config": { "type": "platform", "trusted_origins": ["https://trusted-origin.com"] } }